Navigating Trump 2.0

 What's Ahead For U.S. Manufacturers and Distributors?

-Every election marks a new chapter in America, presenting both opportunities and challenges.
-With Donald Trump now back in the White House, and the Republican Party in control of both the Senate and House of Representatives by a slim majority, significant changes can be expected in the manufacturing and distribution sectors.
+With Donald Trump back in the White House, and the Republican Party in control of both the Senate and House of Representatives by a slim majority, significant changes policy changes are imminent.

 Reinstitution and Expansion of Tariffs